Red Light Auto Accidents

 A recent IIHS study indicated that “red light violations are reduced significantly with cameras,” given that they serve as deterrents for aggressive drivers.
 Indeed, a 2011 report suggested that red light cameras actually can reduce the rate of fatal crashes by nearly 25 percent.
 The IIHS also suggests that one of the best pieces of evidence that a car accident victim can use when filing a claim related to red-light running is a photo from a red light camera.
 It’s important to remember that your case likely will have many components, and you should always seek advice from an aggressive Aurora car accident lawyer.

 If another driver’s negligence caused a severe collision in which you were injured, you deserve to be compensated.
-Contact an advocate at Woodruff Johnson & Evans to learn more about our services.
+Contact an advocate at Woodruff Johnson & Evans Law Offices to learn more about our services.